-2. AEI Instructor Pool.

-a.
-Pool: The AEI will maintain a pool of instructors as ongoing Pro Tem Faculty to 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 obligation by the UO to convert them to a Career instructor. b.
-Pool Assignments: When FTE is available, FTE assignments will be based on programmatic need (grant awardees, specific educational background such as a Ph.D. or specialized training), past performance, rank, and years of experience teaching for the AEI criteria that will be publicly available (these criteria and others will be in the prioritization matrix).
-The criteria in the prioritization matrix can only be amended through mutual agreement between the University and the fill the remaining FTE (i.e. the FTE remaining after Core Faculty assignments have been made) each year.
+1 2 3 background such as a Ph.D. or specialized training), rank (including Affiliate status explained below), past performance for AEI, and years of teaching experience.
+4 5 2.
+AF CI Instructor Pool.
+6 7 a.
+Pool: The AEI will maintain a pool of instructors as ongoing Pro Tem Faculty to 8 fill the remaining FTE (i.e. the FTE remaining after Core Faculty assignments 9 have been made) each year.
 The pool will be called the AEI Instructor Pool.

-Core Faculty.

-Instructors can be in this pool for AEI indefinitely, unless they are removed through section c below or through other provisions of the CBA, without any

-- c.
-FTE: FTE assignment will follow a process of providing the faculty with the highest rank using the prioritization matrix with courses until they have a full 1.0 FTE assignment for the term, or they have declined an assignment, before turning to the second-highest-rank instructor, and so forth through the pool as course assignments become available.
-Faculty who have declined FTE assignments for four consecutive quarters may be removed from the pool. - d.
-Instructor preferences: AEI may continue the practice of obtaining instructor scheduling preferences for faculty members in the pool and considering those preferences when assigning FTE to them.
-A faculty member does not "decline" a course by submitting their preferences through AEI's instructor preference process unless the faculty member states that they are not available to work that academic year, which will count as two declinations.
+10 Instructors can be in this pool for AEI indefinitely, unless they are removed through spatian a halow or through other provisions of the CPA, without any 11 12 through section c below or through other provisions of the CBA, without any obligation by the UO to convert them to a Career instructor.
+12 obligation by the OO to convert them to a Career instructor.
+14 b.
+Pool Assignments: When FTE is available, FTE assignments will be based on 15 programmatic need (grant awardees, specific educational background such as a 16 Ph.D. or specialized training), past performance, rank, and years of experience 17 teaching for the AEI criteria that will be publicly available (these criteria and 18 others will be in the prioritization matrix).
+The criteria in the prioritization matrix 19 can only be amended through mutual agreement between the University and the 20 Core Faculty.
+21 22 c.
+FTE: FTE assignment will follow a process of providing the faculty with the highest rank using the prioritization matrix with courses until they have a full 1.0 23 24 highest rank using the prioritization matrix with courses until they have a full 1.0 FTE assignment for the term, or they have declined an assignment, before turning 24 25 to the second-highest-rank instructor, and so forth through the pool as course 26 assignments become available.
+Faculty who have declined FTE assignments for 27 four consecutive quarters may be removed from the pool.
+28 29 d.
+Instructor preferences: AEI may continue the practice of obtaining instructor 30 scheduling preferences for faculty members in the pool and considering those 31 preferences when assigning FTE to them.
+A faculty member does not "decline" a 32 course by submitting their preferences through AEI's instructor preference 33 process unless the faculty member states that they are not available to work that 34 25 academic year, which will count as two declinations.
+35 36 3 Δf filiate Faculty.
+37 5.
+1 11 imate racuny.
+38 Affiliate Faculty: "Affiliate Faculty" are faculty who were placed in the AEI 39 instructor pool at the time of transition in 2021 and have all the rights pursuant to the 40 Pro Tem faculty classification under the CBA as well as any other rights under this 41 agreement.
+Affiliate Faculty are eligible to participate in internal hiring processes 42 while they are in the AEI Instructor pool.
+Affiliate Faculty will be compensated at the 43 same salary rate as when they were employed as Career faculty for AEI, plus any 44 45 raises applicable to Pro Tem faculty negotiated while they are in the AEI Instructor 45 Pool.

-3. Transition.

-- a.
-Core Faculty Transition: For AY 21-22, there will be up to six Core Faculty.
-Core Faculty will be those faculty members who hold the rank of Senior Instructor II in AY 20-21 or who receive promotion to Senior Instructor II in AY 21-22.
-If there are more than six faculty who meet these criteria, the six Core Faculty will be selected using the current AEI priority matrix. - b.
-Remaining Faculty Transition: All remaining instructors in the AEI will be given notice as soon as possible and will be placed into the AEI Instructor Pool beginning in AY 2021-22.
-Notwithstanding the above, faculty placed in the AEI Instructor Pool through this transition process will be provided with FTE in AY 20-21 equivalent to the FTE left in their current Career contracts. - c.
-Affiliate Faculty: Current Career faculty who are placed in the AEI instructor Pool will have the title of "Affiliate Faculty" and have all the rights pursuant to the Pro Tem faculty classification under the CBA as well as any other rights under this

-1 agreement.
-Affiliate Faculty are eligible to participate in internal hiring processes 2 while they are in the AEI Instructor pool.
-Affiliate Faculty will be compensated at 3 the same salary rate as when they were employed as Career faculty for AEI, plus 4 any raises applicable to Pro Tem faculty negotiated while they are in the AEI 5 Instructor Pool.

-Jeffrey P Chicoine Jeffrey P Chicoine (Jun 28, 2022 17:09 PDT) Jun 28, 2022 Sm L. Pan Jun 29, 2022 Jeff Chicoine for the University Date Scott Pratt for the Union Date

-TA - UA UO CBA 2021-2024 - 2022.06.23
+UA UO CBA 2025-27 - for signatures

-Final Audit Report 2022-06-29
+Final Audit Report

-Created: 2022-06-28
+Created: 2025-04-14

-By: Shannon A Rose (roses@uoregon.edu)
+Ву: Dan Currier (dcurrier@uoregon.edu)

 Status: Signed

-Transaction ID: CBJCHBCAABAAocwnanBvNBPTHA9xyzrQPaPLeuVCjXR9
+Transaction ID: CBJCHBCAABAAtC6qasawxkHPkNk3BCwdUvdU_tUA4Tst

-"TA - UA UO CBA 2021-2024 - 2022.06.23" History
+"UA UO CBA 2025-27 - for signatures" History